Confused about classification societies? In this guide, we will introduce you to classification societies and other related subjects.

 ABS is recognized worldwide and is used to ensure that materials, components and structures are of acceptable quality.
 Ensuring that ships and marine equipment meet established safety standards.

 ABS works with the marine industry around the world.
 Taking marine cranes as an example, ABS certification is more expensive and authoritative, and the certification period can be longer.
 It has standard requirements for product quality, worker skills, welding and flaw detection, and the certification period is 3-6 months.

 What is BV certification?

 BV conducts inspection and verification operations in a number of areas and also provides testing, inspection and certification of marine equipment.
-In addition to marine marine equipment certification, it also offers certification for construction, agricultural, food, industrial and other consumer products.
+In addition to marine equipment certification, it also offers certification for construction, agricultural, food, industrial and other consumer products.

 BV certification is also expensive, it has a certification cycle of about 4 months, and is highly recognized in Europe.

 What is CCS certification?

 China classification society provides certification for ships, offshore facilities and related industrial products, and the technical specifications and standards of CCS have reached the world’s leading level.

 CCS has cooperated with major countries in international shipping and China classification society certificates are recognized worldwide.

 In addition, compared with other classification societies, CCS certification is less expensive and the delivery time for certified products is about 3 months.